 - applying practical strategies to transition effectively through change

 - providing tools and resources to help others make choices that will result in them being able to change perspectives, increase coping abilities, remain engaged and return to productivity

 "BrainSmart was really interesting and the information provided around change is quite relevant to the current changes we are about to undertake"

-In ‘Changing the Habits of Habit’ we focus on:
+In ‘Change your Brain for Habits of Excellence’ we focus on: